 Vehicle repairs and maintenance can be expensive and time-consuming; however, skipping regular checks will lead to higher expenses and more wasted time.
 Each maintenance check is integral in keeping your vehicle fit and “healthy” in the long run.
 Oil changes are an annual occurrence, so it’s essential to check your oil level at least once a month.
 The same goes for tire season changes – the pressure level can gradually drop over time, so monitoring and adjusting the pressure every week is recommended.
 Keep an eye on the maintenance requirements of your vehicle, and don’t skip anything you are not supposed to.

 Depending on your engine design, using the proper engine oil can help boost your vehicle’s performance.
-Similar to brake, differential, or transmission fluids, as well as engine coolants, using the wrong fluid for your car engine can not only lead to poor performance but also result in long-term damage.
+Similar to, for instance, CBD oil for allergies, using the wrong fluid for your car engine can not only lead to poor performance but also result in long-term damage.
 No matter what liquid you choose, make sure your engine manufacturer recommends it.

 Saving money on vehicle parts or addressing a cheap professional may seem appropriate if you’re on a low budget, but in the long run, it’s not.
 OEM parts may be the most expensive, but they are designed specifically for your vehicle.